 Jim Jones, “An untitled collection of reminiscences by Jim Jones,” Alternative Considerations, 1977, retrieved 9 March 2017.

-David Chidester, Salvation and Suicide: Jim Jones, The Peoples Temple, and Jonestown (Bloomington: Indiana University Press, 2003), 71.
+David Chidester, Salvation and Suicide: Jim Jones, the Peoples Temple and Jonestown (Bloomington: University of Indiana Press, 2003), 71.

 Marceline Jones, “Jim Jones…as seen through the eyes of those HE LOVED,” Alternative Considerations, 1977, retrieved 30 October 2016.